Moqume/Cookillian-WP/readme.txt

 * Support for [CloudFlare](http://www.cloudflare) geolocation HTTP headers
 * Exposed PHP/WordPress Filters and JavaScript variables regarding cookie permissions, opt-in and opt-out for complex sites
 * Statistics to track the impact of the EC Directive
+* Debug mode for web development and testing

 == Installation ==